From spears and pioneers to hurricanes and famous names, explore it all here at Palm Beach County History Online!

 Temporary Exhibit at the Johnson History Museum

-“Claiming La Florida: On Board with Juan Ponce de León" is a new temporary exhibition to open in November 6, 2012, at the Richard and Pat Johnson Palm Beach County History Museum in the restored 1916 Court House in downtown West Palm Beach, to mark the 500th anniversary of Juan Ponce de León claiming Florida for Spain.
+“People of the Water: The Belle Glade Culture" is a new temporary exhibition to open in September 3, 2013, at the Richard and Pat Johnson Palm Beach County History Museum in the restored 1916 Court House in downtown West Palm Beach, to mark the 500th anniversary of Juan Ponce de León claiming Florida for Spain.

 Click here for more information.